Michelle: You gotta be mean to keep goin' out here.

-- Nabiki from Ranma ½ tends to invoke type one if she gets called on her behaviour (which is rarely).
+- Nabiki from Ranma ˝ tends to invoke Virtue Is Weakness if she gets called on her behaviour (which is rarely).

 - Souther of Fist of the North Star.
 For him, to be ahead in the Crapsack World where he lives, one has to be as ruthless and devoid of compassion as possible.

-- Kratos' justification.
-Not entirely wrong, since many time he must kill innocent bystanders if he want to survive.
-The Olympians' justification is more like type 2.
+- Kratos' justification in God of War.
+Not entirely wrong, since many times he must kill innocent bystanders if he wants to survive.
+The Olympians' justification is more like Moral Myopia.

-- Guy of Gisborne from Robin Hood is Type A in regards to his pursuit of his ambition, but also a little Type C in that he is well aware that he has "committed heinous crimes."
+- Guy of Gisborne from Robin Hood is of the Virtue Is Weakness variety in regards to his pursuit of his ambition, but also a little Appeal to Inherent Nature in that he is well aware that he has "committed heinous crimes."
 Only he isn't prepared to do anything about it except to rely on Marian to "wash away his sins."
 She begs to differ.
 It does not end well.

 - ''And that's how Sue C's it!"

-- A common justification for cliques, trolls, internet bullies and doxing (fishing for people's personal information or using it again them).
+- A common justification for cliques, trolls, internet bullies, and doxing (fishing for people's personal information or using it against them).
 Of course, the instant any of this stuff happens to THEM you can expect them to drop their "morality" like a sack of hammers.

-- Absolute Power: Charles Prentiss.
+- Absolute Power (BBC): Charles Prentiss.
 He's a bastard because being a bastard works.
 You might wish it didn't, and he has some sympathy with that viewpoint.
 But it does.